 Additionally, you can provide a third input argument,

-Opt that contains some calculation options.
+Opt that contains some calculation options and allow to customize the output.
 For example,

 muz = curry(Sys,Exp,Opt);

 To calculate magnetic moment and magnetic susceptibility, first of all you need to provide the system of spins and the parameters of the associated spin Hamiltonian as a spin system structure.
 Here is a simple example of two coupled spins-1/2 with isotropic g factors and strong exchange coupling:

 Sys.S = [1/2 1/2]; Sys.g = [2 2]; Sys.J = -2*-10*29.98e3; % MHz

 Be mindful that EasySpin's isotropic electron-electron coupling term

 Sys.J uses the convention H = +J S1S2.
 Other conventions are often used in the literature.
 See here for details.